Martone: Aragon domination period (1442–1503)

 In the 1400s, Martone, although continuing to belong administratively to Grotteria and the diocese of Gerace, became a feudal domain of various families.
 The first known family is the Spanish Aragona de Ajerbis, under whose possession it remained from 1431 to 1450.
 At that time, Martone was one of the four "castles of the Baronage of Grotteria" together with S. Giovanni, Mammola, and Gioiosa.

 From 1450 to 1458, the commune was ruled by Tommaso Caracciolo, who held the title of First Marquis.
 Caracciolo’s usurpation of authority at the expense of the Episcopal Curia led to royal intervention, which curtailed several abuses of power and local conflicts.
 The Marquis Caracciolo was accused of being an 'offender of the person of the King'.
 By order of King Alfonso V, Caracciolo was deposed and imprisoned in 1445.
 In 1447, he was condemned to death but was able to escape and find refuge in Rome.

-On 1 January 1458, King Alfonso invested his Councillor Marino Correale as Master of Arms for the Baronage of Grotteria, "cum Terris and Casalibus infrascriptis Moctǽ Jojosǽ, Mammulǽ, Sancti Johannis a Giraci, Salvi, Sideroni, Oiccoloni, Martoni, et Baptipedoni…" (Quinternione V, folio 173) Martone was administered on behalf of the Royal House, first by Marino Correale, and subsequently by his brother Raimondo, nobles of Sorrento, with the title of Governor.
+On 1 January 1458, King Alfonso invested his Councillor Marino Correale as Master of Arms for the Baronage of Grotteria, "cum Terris and Casalibus infrascriptis Moctǽ Jojosǽ, Mammulǽ, Sancti Johannis a Giraci, Salvi, Sideroni, Oiccoloni, Martoni, et Baptipedoni…" (Quinternione V, folio 173) Martone was administered on behalf of the Royal House, first by Marino Correale and subsequently by his brother Raimondo, nobles of Sorrento, with the title of Governor.

-Being part of the territory of Grotteria, it followed its feudal events, passing from a possession of the Correale family (1458–1501) to the Carafas (1501–1558) and, then, to the Loffresos (1558–1573), to the Ruffos (1573–1576), to Elias (1576–1577), to the Aragonas (1577–1631) and again to the Carafas until the abolition of feudalism.
+Being part of the territory of Grotteria, it followed its feudal events, passing from a possession of the Correale family (1458–1501) to the Carafas (1501–1558) and, then, to the Loffresos (1558–1573), to the Ruffos (1573–1576), to Elias (1576–1577), to the Aragonas (1577–1631), and again to the Carafas until the abolition of feudalism.

 In 1501, Martone passed together with Grotteria, of which it was part, to the Neapolitan family Carafa, a branch of the Caracciolos, and in 1503, obtained the Principality of Roccella.

 An exponent of this family, namely Don Carlo Maria Carafa, gave some laws to his lands; one was prompted by "an iniquity" committed very often in Martone, where trees were being cut and burnt.
 For this crime, innocent persons were prosecuted.
 To prevent such an occurrence, Don Antonio ordered that, before being able to request compensation for the damages, it was necessary to bring a certain number of witnesses in front of the judge.

-During this period, Martone underwent three severe earthquakes: one in 1659, and another in 1663, in which the chapel of SS.
+During this period, Martone underwent three severe earthquakes: one in 1659, another in 1663, in which the chapel of SS.
 Salvatore was destroyed, and one more in 1668, which destroyed the Church of San Nicola.